ConYel/my_site_two/README.md

 Only the development of compassion and understanding for others can bring us the tranquility and happiness we all seek.
 ― Dalai Lama XIV

+Love does not consist of gazing at each other, but in looking outward together in the same direction.
+― Antoine de Saint-Exupéry